skkr/Notejoy-UI-tweaks/README.md

 ### How to use it

-To add the custom styles you can use [Amino](https://aminoeditor.com/) or [Stylebot](https://stylebot.dev/).
+To add the custom styles you can use [Amino](https://aminoeditor.com/) _(or [Stylebot](https://stylebot.dev/) for CSS)_.

-Install one of the extensions in your browser, go to [notejoy.com](https://notejoy.com/), and launch the extension, then just copy paste the CSS.
+Install one of the extensions in your browser, go to [notejoy.com](https://notejoy.com/), and launch the extension, then just copy-paste the SCSS/CSS.